-However, if after short term interventions a child is still presenting with barriers to learning, an Intervention and Support Plan is written.
-This is aimed at removing barriers to learning and putting effective special provision in place that is implemented and reviewed at least termly.
-A meeting will be held with the EYFS SENCo, class teacher and parents.
+An Intervention and Support Plan is written.
+This is aimed at removing barriers to learning and putting effective special provision in place that is implemented and reviewed termly at least termly.
 Parents are invited to discuss this plan; their child's progress and the support and targets.
 Class teachers and the SENCo are available for further discussion by appointment through the school office.